Logarithmic Gromov-Witten theory with expansions: Introduction

 and an explicit formula relating the virtual class $[\Kbar_\rho(Y_0)]$ with the virtual class $[{\bigtimes_v} \Kbar_{\rho}(X_v)]$ and the class of the relative diagonal of the universal divisor expansion. \end{enumerate} \end{customthm}

-We refer the reader to the main text for the precise birational modification required here.
-However, its genesis is simple.
+We refer the reader to the main text for the precise birational modification above.
+Its genesis is simple.
 The product of the moduli spaces of maps to $X_v$ encodes disconnected maps to expansions of components of the normalization.
-However, if we are then to glue two expansions together, a bubbling of the target on one side can force a bubbling of the target on the other side, or as Rahul Pandharipande pithily stated to the author: \textit{the fates of the two sides are tied}.
+If we are to glue two expansions, a bubbling of the target on one side may force a bubbling of the target on the other side\footnote{\textit{The fates of the two sides are tied}, says Pandharipande.} Since the targets on the different factors of the product must interact, a ``criss-cross'' blowup is necessary.